OpenDataManchester/training-and-resources/joy-diversion/joy-diversion-guide.md

 * If teams haven't naturally formed by this time, simply nudge people into groups by asking them what they would be interested in exploring.
 General interests and themes shouldn't be difficult to come by!
 * Ask each team to select a team leader and documentarian.
 Have them fill out a contact sheet (example HERE).
 * Have them select a team mascot and get them to note their team hashtag.
+* It's worth talk teams through the contents of the backpack.
 * Make sure they also have your contact details.
 * Agree on a time to return for sharing.